dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ## Conclusion

 Our ng2-dinos app now calls an API and supports searching!
 We've successfully migrated the main dinosaurs listing, dino cards, and search form.
-We've covered HTTP observables and building our own filtering service.
+We've covered HTTP observables and building a filtering service.
 Make sure you've run `ng lint` and corrected any issues.
 With clean code, we shouldn't have any errors.

-In the final part of the tutorial, we'll create a dinosaur detail component with routing and we'll show loading states.
+In the final part of the tutorial, we'll create a dinosaur detail component with routing and we'll show loading states while waiting for API calls to complete.
 We'll also go over how to add authentication to our Angular 2 app (a feature we didn't have in ng1-dinos).

 Migrating an existing application can be a great way to learn a new framework or technology.
 We experience familiar and new patterns and implement real-world features.
 Please join me again for the final lesson in Migrating an Angular 1 App to Angular 2 (coming soon)!